 Core ecological issues

-Rarely do we hear in the media about the origins and processes underlying our environmental plight.
-Yet these are the areas we need to understand for the sake of the human future and that of other species.
-They are root causes of the loss of biodiversity, the destruction of our global life support system.
-This is the important stuff.
-Note, as well, that these links counter the speciesism and human supremacism underlying mainstream environmental thought.
+Rarely do we hear in the media about the origins of our environmental plight.
+For the sake of the human future and that of other species, however, we must seek to identify and improve our understanding of the root causes of biodiversity loss and the destruction of our global life support system.

 -